 Weakness and paralysis can lead to the development of pressure sores and breathing difficulties.
 Bladder and bowel function may be impaired, as may sexual function.

-When possible, the cause (such as aortic dissection or polyarteritis nodosa) is treated, but otherwise, treatment focuses on relieving symptoms because paralysis and spinal cord dysfunction are usually permanent.
+When possible, the cause (such as aortic dissection or polyarteritis nodosa) is treated, but otherwise, treatment focuses on relieving symptoms and managing complications because paralysis and spinal cord dysfunction are usually permanent.